inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

     such as buildings and roads.
 Alternatively, tasks might be set to map in more detail on the ground.

-17. When you are finished, you will upload your edits, and then return to the Tasking Manager to add a comment about your work.
+17. When you are finished you will upload your edits and then return to the Tasking Manager to add a comment about your work.
 If you finish the grid square, click :guilabel:`Mark task as done`.